-Do you live in a small home or apartment and feel you don’t have space to garden?
+Do you live in an apartment and feel you don’t have space to garden?
 A salad bar stand can fit in small places on the sunny side of buildings, under the overhang of the roof, or on a balcony, providing a steady supply of fresh salad greens and herbs for the family.

 Seeds are often available at nurseries, as well as agricultural supply centers.
 Some gardeners obtain organic seeds from abroad.
 You can collect rainwater and use that to water the salad bar greens, which helps to keep the cost down.

 Small urban gardens can be very productive, and growing some of your own food is a great way to take charge of your health.
 You can use virtually every square foot of your space, including your lateral space: hanging baskets are ideal for a wide variety of foods, such as tomatoes, leafy greens, runner beans and a variety of herbs.
 Window boxes can hold herbs, greens, radishes, scallions, bush beans, chard, and chile peppers.

 Just start small, and as you get the hang of it, add another container with a new plant.
 Before you know it, you’ll find that a good portion of your salads can come from your own edible garden.

 Food grown in your own garden is fresher and more nutritious than store-bought food, and tastes better as well — and you can’t beat the price!
 Urban gardens are also key to saving energy, protecting water quality and topsoil, and promoting biodiversity, all while beautifying densely populated communities.

 Many a gardener will attest to the sense of well-being obtained from getting your hands in the dirt, and the pleasure of accomplishment that comes from eating your own home-grown food.